-If you don’t have an acceptable form of ID to show to polling stations staff on election day apply online for a free Voter Authority Certificate (VAC) on the government website.
+If you don’t have an acceptable form of ID (or you’re not sure whether your photo ID still looks like you) to show to polling stations staff on election day apply online for a free Voter Authority Certificate (VAC) on the government website.

 Alternatively, you can complete a paper application form for the Voter Authority Certificate by downloading it from the downloadable documents below.
 Please submit the completed paper application form to email@example.com, including the front facing photograph.

-If you need help going online, please pop into your local gateway centre, a one stop shop for a wide range of council and community services.
+If you need help going online or applying for your Voter Authority Certificate, please pop into your local gateway centre, a one stop shop for a wide range of council and community services.
 Located across Salford, they have free internet and are open late every weekday - Monday to Thursday 8am to 10pm, Friday 8am to 6.30pm and Saturday 9am to 1pm.
 There are centres in Swinton, Eccles, Pendleton, Walkden and Broughton.
 Staff can help you complete the form and take free photos for your application.

 As an alternative to voting in person on polling day, you can apply for a postal vote.

 More details about voter ID can be found below including a downloadable leaflet ‘Everything you need to know about voter ID to vote in the May elections.’
 You can also visit the Electoral Commission’s webpages on voter ID or call their helpline on 0800 328 0280.